Chouffe/notes/kubernetes.md

 ### NodePort

-* Only good for dev only
+* Only good for development
 * No declaration to the `pod` directly
 * It uses the `selector` and `labels components` scheme to link objects together
 * `ports`: mapping of arrays
   * `containerPort` and `targetPort` must match
   * `port`: another pod can use this to connect to it
   * `nodePort`: (random between 30000 and 32767 if not assigned) to access the container from the host

 ```client-node-port.yml
 apiVersion: v1
 kind: Service